A.S.M.B.

 P.S.
 Double check your dues to make sure you are paid up--you can do this here on our site at the "Join our Hive" tab.

-We will look forward to seeing everyone at the January meeting to help with voting in and welcoming of new board members and preparing for the beginner beekeeping short course.
+We will look forward to seeing everyone at the March meeting to enjoy dinner at the meet n greet and welcoming of new members and preparing for the season ahead.

 Excellent Tools for Varroa Management